NeffCodes/neffcodes/README.md

 - 📚 I’m currently learning the **T3 Stack**

-- 🖌️ YOu can view some of my projects below or at [https://jamesneff.com](https://jamesneff.com)
+- 🖌️ You can view some of my projects below or at [https://jamesneff.com](https://jamesneff.com)

 - 💬 Ask me about **HTML, CSS, Javascript, Typescript, React, or even Graphic Design**